rhythm-sharma/Dashboard/README.md

 The frontend uses a proxy, that redirects all the endpoint request to port 5000 from port 3000.
 The proxy is used to avoid the CORS issue.

 On the `production`, The expressJs server renders the static files of ReactJS.
-As the project is hosted on heroku, it first builds the reactjs files then the express server renders those static files.
+As the project is hosted on heroku, heroku first builds the reactjs files then the express server renders those static files.
+`heroku-postbuild` is used to build the reactjs files.